 Fundraising: Charities hold events to raise funds towards the success and continuation of their services.

-When you’re trying to work out what to do this year, don’t underestimate the value of speaking with your supporters.
+When you’re trying to work out what to do, don’t underestimate the value of speaking with your supporters.
 Contact as many people as possible and show you are listening.
 Ask how they are and how coronavirus has affected them.
 Clearly communicate the effect the pandemic has had on school funds and on planned PTA fundraising.
 If you have ongoing commitments to wish list items such as subscription resources, explain why it’s important to continue to fund them and what school life will look like as a result.
-Give people the opportunity to ask how they can help – would they rather participate in a virtual event or make a one-off donation this year instead?
+Give people the opportunity to ask how they can help – would they rather participate in a big event or make a one-off donation this year instead?

 Which event is right for us now?